 8.1.2 Any application for dispensation from the rules of the Curriculum must be made in writing, must be reasoned, and must be accompanied by relevant documentation.
 Costs related to acquiring such documentation shall be borne by the student.
 Find information on application deadlines here.

 8.2.1 The student is entitled to complain about an examination or other evaluation that is a constituent part of the examination.
 Complaints may

 - be procedural (i.e. concerning whether the matter has been handled in accordance with applicable law and general principles of administrative law), or

 - relate to the assessment of the examination

 and must be submitted by the student to the university no later than 14 days after publication of the examination result.
 The complaint must be in writing.
-The complaint must be addressed to the Faculty of Engineering's Secretariat and sent to email@example.com.
+The complaint must be addressed to the secretariat of the Academic Study Board at the Faculty of Engineering and sent to email@example.com.

 8.2.2 The university will decide on the complaint based on the assessors' professional opinion and the complainant's comments on the result.
 The decision may offer a reassessment or a re-examination, or may find against the complainant.
 A re-assessment or re-examination could result in a lower grade.
 Complaints cannot be made about examination basis, examination procedures or assessment related to the study start examination

 8.3.1.
 The student is entitled to file a procedural complaint (i.e. concerning whether the matter has been handled in accordance with applicable law and general principles of administrative law) against the university's decisions, including decisions made by the Academic Study Board.
 Procedural complaints may be submitted to the Danish Agency for Science and Higher Education.